 In the morning we return to Toliara and then fly north up the west coast to Morondava.

 From there we continue north onto Kirindy Forest: this area of dry-deciduous forest is one of the richest areas of its type on the island and is particularly renowned for its nocturnal species.
 It is also perhaps the best place to look for the fosa.
+We explore the reserve in the afternoon and after dinner, and should see some of the rare endemic species.

-Accommodation: Baobab Café, 1-night
+Accommodation: Kirindy Camp, 1-night

 Day20: Arrive UK